Automattic/wp-calypso/docs/testing/unit-tests.md

 ## Writing tests

 We use [Jest](https://facebook.github.io/jest) testing framework for unit tests, and [Enzyme](https://github.com/airbnb/enzyme) for testing React components.
-You can find more information on testing components at [component tests](component-tests.md)._
+You can find more information on testing components at [component tests](component-tests.md).

-Though you'll still see Chai assertions and Sinon spies/mocks throughout the code base, for all new tests we use the Jest API for [globals](https://facebook.github.io/jest/docs/en/mock-function-api.html#content) (`describe`, `test`, `beforeEach` and so on) [assertions](http://facebook.github.io/jest/docs/en/expect.html#content), [mocks](http://facebook.github.io/jest/docs/en/mock-functions.html#content) and [mock function/spies](https://facebook.github.io/jest/docs/en/mock-function-api.html#content).
+Though you'll still see Chai assertions and Sinon spies/mocks throughout the code base, for all new tests we use the Jest API for [globals](https://facebook.github.io/jest/docs/en/api.html) (`describe`, `test`, `beforeEach` and so on) [assertions](http://facebook.github.io/jest/docs/en/expect.html), [mocks](http://facebook.github.io/jest/docs/en/mock-functions.html), [spies](http://facebook.github.io/jest/docs/en/jest-object.html#jestspyonobject-methodname) and [mock functions](https://facebook.github.io/jest/docs/en/mock-function-api.html).

 ## Folder structure
 Keep your tests in a `test` folder in your working directory.
 The test file should have the same name as the test subject file, and use the extension `.js`.

 ```
 +-- test
-|   +-- index.js
+|   +-- bar.js
-+-- index.jsx
++-- bar.jsx
 ```

+Only test files (with at least one test case) should live directly under `/test`.
+If you need to add external mocks or fixtures, place them in a sub folder, for example:

+* `test/mocks/[file-name.js`
+* `test/fixtures/[file-name].js`

+### Importing tests

+Given the previous folder structure, try to use relative paths when importing of the __code you're testing__, as opposed to using project paths.

+**Good**

+`import { bar } from '../bar';`

+**Not so good**

+`import { bar } from 'components/foo/bar';`

+It will make your life easier should you decide to relocate your code to another position in the application directory.

 ### Describing tests
-Use 'describe' block to group test cases.
+Use a 'describe' block to group test cases.
 Each test case should ideally describe one behaviour only.

 In test cases, try to describe in plain words the expected behaviour.
 For UI components, this might entail describing expected behaviour from a user perspective rather than explaining code internals.